 This system follows a DevSecOps-aligned approach to passive reconnaissance by integrating:

-To make the Flask-based dashboard securely accessible via a domain (e.g. https://recon.example.com
+To make the Flask-based dashboard securely accessible via a domain (e.g. https://recon.example.com), you can configure NGINX as a reverse proxy.

 This setup allows NGINX to:

-```nginx server { listen 80; server_name recon.example.com;
+5000```nginx server { listen 80; server_name recon.example.com;

 # Redirect all HTTP to HTTPS